Table of Contents

 Pantelleria

 The tiny island of Pantelleria is home to Sicily’s first native grape Zibibbo or Moscato d’Alessandria.
 Zibibbo has been cultivated on the volcanic island since the 9th Century when Saracen Arabs introduced it.
 In Pantelleria, Zibibbo and all plants experience extreme heat and warm winds, resulting in elevated sugar levels.
-Historically, winemakers used these grapes solely by making them into delightful Passito, or sweet wines.
+Historically, winemakers have used these grapes solely to make delightful Passito or sweet wines.

 Wine Regions of Northeast Sicily | Sicily’s Best Wine Regions